NoahMacRitchie/the-incredible-code-buddy/README.md

 Some ideas include:
 - Making more types of API calls for !anime
-- More card games to play in channels
+- More games to play in channels
 - Creating more flexibility of choices with the polls

 ## Guides